IIIF/website/source/event/2021/annual_conference/index.md

 * Social media hashtags: #IIIF, #IIIF2021, @iiif_io

 ## Program committee
-Thanks for the 2021 program committee for their help with this event:
+Thanks to the 2021 program committee for their help with this event:
 * Dan Brennan, Princeton University
 * Alison Harvey, Cardiff University
 * Dot Porter, University of Pennsylvania